frasermince/frasermince-blog/content/posts/2020-11-11-Intro-To-Reinforcement-Learning.md

 --

 Reinforcement learning is the process of interacting with your environment and maximizing some reward.
-A natural form of reinforcement learning happens all the time.
+The core principles of RL take place all the time in the natural world.
 Whenever a child is playing and learning to understand the world through interaction natural reinforcement learning is taking place.
-In computer science there is a whole field of study to understand how computers can learn from interaction.
-Reinforcement learning differs from other methods of machine learning in important ways.
+In computer science we have used these natural analogues as a starting point to understand how programs can improve through interaction.

+While reinforcement learning often shares characteristics with other types of machine learning there are also big differences.
 Instead of training a model on a labeled dataset as in supervised learning you are working with unlabeled data.
-Supervised learning can not learn from unstructured interaction with the environment.
-Instead you are completely dependent on the data you provide.
-However reinforcement learning gives us a robust way to learn from interaction without labeling.
+Supervised learning does not attempt to learn through interaction with an environment.
+Instead you are completely dependent on the data and labels you provide.
 Another difference from supervised learning is the need to think about delayed reward.
 Not only will you need to think about reward happening immediately but also far in the future.
+RL also differs from unsupervised and semisupervised learning.
+While these focus on finding hidden structure in the data they do not handle interaction with an environment.

 So what are some signs that reinforcement learning is the right tool to solve a problem?
 If you are in a case where you either need to learn about